drawing now 2020

 A booklet presenting all these works can be consulted online on request.

 At a very young age, Marilena Pelosi began to make drawings in which exuberant Catholicism and feverish Macumba, from her native Brazil, swirled to the point of delirium.
 The reminiscence of trance, eucharistic processions and carnivals are inextricably combined with much more intimate evocations.
-Established in France for several decades, she continues these same disturbing drawings, made with ballpoint pens, in which doll-women are both executioners and victims.
-Entering the BIC collection (France) in 2019, she is represented in major collections, including those of Hannah Rieger (Austria), Amr Shaker (Switzerland), and Dino Menozzi (Italy).
+Established in France for several decades, she continues these same troubling drawings, made with ballpoint pens, in which doll-women are both executioners and victims.
+His works are part of the Musée d’art moderne (Pompidou, France), the BIC collection and the CNAP collection (France).
+She is represented in major collections, including those of Hannah Rieger (Austria), Amr Shaker (Switzerland), and Treger Saint-Silvestre (Portugal).

 Jill Gallieni is as discreet and mysterious as are the prayers she lays on paper.
 Indeed, these prayers can only be addressed to the saints they invoke, for they are intentionally rendered unreadable.
 Cryptic writing par excellence, where absence is made visible, her work plunges us into a deep anchorite universe.
 For more than 10 years, the gallery has represented this French artist, whose works are as well part of major European collections of art brut such as that of the Museum of Modern Art (Pompidou), the Museum of LaM (France), of art brut in Lausanne (Switzerland) or even of the Hannah Rieger collection (Austria).